 Most supply chains still deliver products to buyers in advanced economies like the U.S., Europe and Japan.
 Any decline in consumer demand there will soon filter through to Asian producers.
 Companies in Asia might well gain if a portion of Chinese production is shifted in their direction, but then lose out even more if other tariff-hit Chinese manufacturers stop buying their goods.

 It is of course possible that production will shift only gradually.
-Natixis, the French bank, suggested this week that both India and the Association of Southeast Asian Nations could benefit as some labor-intensive production shifts from China, just as has been happening over recent years in the face of rising Chinese wage costs.
+Natixis, the French bank, suggested that both India and the Association of Southeast Asian Nations could benefit as some labor-intensive production shifts from China, just as has been happening over recent years in the face of rising Chinese wage costs.

 But this will be slow going.
 So far there have been few examples of prominent global businesses following the likes of GoerTek and shifting large volumes of production to new suppliers elsewhere.
 Faced with rising trade uncertainty, multinationals are unlikely to begin bold new rounds of factory building in Singapore or Thailand.
 Rather they will sit on their hands, trimming investment and waiting for the trade war's smoke to clear.